Kenny-W99/Bone_Fracture_ML_Detection/README.md

 ## Task Definition

-This is a **binary image classification** task.
+This is a binary image classification task.

-Given an X-ray image, the model predicts:
+Given one X-ray image, the model predicts:

 | Label | Meaning |
 |---:|---|
 | `0` | No fracture |
 | `1` | Fracture |

-The model outputs a single logit.
-During training, the project uses `BCEWithLogitsLoss`, which combines a sigmoid layer and binary cross-entropy loss in a numerically stable way.
+The model outputs one logit.
+During training, the project uses `BCEWithLogitsLoss`, which is appropriate for binary classification.

-During inference, the output logit is converted to a probability using the sigmoid function:
+During inference, the output logit is converted into a probability using sigmoid:

 ```text
 probability = sigmoid(logit)